Increase Broadband Speed

 The latest pricing for FTTP on Demand announced by Openreach makes three major changes from February 2018:

-• a large reduction in the minimum contract period, from 36 months to 12 months
+- a reduction in the minimum contract period, from 36 months to 12 months

-• a substantial reduction in ongoing monthly costs (depending on the speeds required)
+- a reduction in ongoing monthly costs (depending on the speeds required)

 Signing up to a three-year contract is quite a commitment for many small businesses, so a dramatic reduction in the contract period to just 12 months is very welcome.
 This provides the opportunity for businesses and consumers to subscribe to FTTP services without having to commit to a very long, and expensive, contract.